AdobeDocs/pdfservices-api-documentation/src/pages/overview/3.0.0/pdf-extract-api/dcserviceslicensing.md

 Licensing Metrics & Free Tier
 ------------------------------

-The PDF Services API provides a free tier program so that you can take a deep dive into its cool features at zero cost.
-Free tier users that sign up directly on Adobe I/O get free credentials that enable processing of up to 1,000 Document Transactions per month.
+The PDF Services API has a Free Tier so that you can take a deep dive into its cool features at zero cost.
+Free Tier users get free credentials that enable the processing of 5,000 Document Transactions every 30 days.
 A Document Transaction is based on the initial endpoint request (i.e., API call) and the digital output.
 For detailed licensing metrics, please see the tables above.

 Processing is calculated on a per Document Transaction basis.